GORG-Consortium/jamboree-day4-virus/README.md

 In this tutorial we are focusing on viruses from plates AM-388 and AM-390 from GORG-Dark.

-Notebooks 1, 2 and 3 will take you through virus searching and characterization for viruses within an indivial SAG.
+Notebooks 1, 2 and 3 will take you through virus searching for and curation of viruses within an indivial SAG.

 ---
 #### Pre-cooked and analyzed results.